Emiton/github-teamwork-toolkit/README.md

 ![Pull request](/photos/pull_request.png)

 #### After Pull Request is Approved
-If you pull request is approved, you want to delete your feature branch.
+If your pull request is approved, you want to delete your feature branch.
 The changes and commits you made are now a part of the main repo, congrats!
 **Step 1 - Delete the remote feature branch:**
 * Option 1: Go to pull request page and click the 'Delete branch' button (see photo below)
 ![Delete remote](/photos/delete_remote.png)